nelsontodd/bitcoin-iterate/README.md

-`bitcoin-iterate` is a command-line tool which quickly iterates over `bitcoind`'s block files and prints the data you ask it for.
+`bitcoin-iterate` is a command-line tool which quickly iterates over `bitcoind` block files and prints data about them.

 # Installation

-Start by cloning this repository:
+Clone this repository:

 ```
 $ git clone https://github.com/unchained-capital/bitcoin-iterate
 $ cd bitcoin-iterate
 ```

-Now compile the `bitcoin-iterate` program:
+Compile  the `bitcoin-iterate` program:

 ```
 $ make